kdv24/Post_It/README.md

 # Name: Evan Butler & Kelly de Vries
 # Date: April 22, 2015.

-Description: A site where nerds post links to articles, vote on which ones they like best, and discuss the articles with comments.
+Description: A site where people post articles, vote on which ones they like best, and comment on the threads.

 # SetUp and Use

-SetUp

 1. Open terminal/console and type: 'git clone https://github.com/evanb2/hackerNewsANGUI'